MaxVanRaden/Gaffney-Orthotics-Capstone-Project/README.md

 #define b32 int32_t
 ```

-I also redefine static as a few different keywords because static has a few different applications that I make more explicit in the naming scheme.
+It also redefine static as a few different keywords because static has a few different applications and is kind of a vague keyword.

 ```cpp
 #define internal static